tiagoquintana10/clinica-online/README.md

 ## Additional Resources

+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.6.
 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.